thowfickofficial/NetProbe/README.md

 NetProbe leverages the power of Nmap for operating system detection.
 We express our gratitude to the Nmap project for providing this essential tool for network exploration and security auditing.

-## License

-This script is provided under an open-source license.
-Refer to the source code for licensing details.